Trump’s eye-popping Cabinet picks show his top priority: Loyalty

 | Washington; and Austin, Texas

-With shock and awe, President-elect Donald Trump has dropped a trifecta of Cabinet picks that center on a quality he may value above all else: loyalty.
+With shock and awe, President-elect Donald Trump has dropped a trifecta of Cabinet nominations that center on a quality he may value above all else: loyalty.

-Pete Hegseth, a Fox News personality, is the choice for Defense secretary.
+Pete Hegseth, a Fox News personality, is the choice for defense secretary.
 Former Rep. Tulsi Gabbard, a Democrat-turned-Republican and dabbler in conspiracy theories, is up for director of national intelligence.

 Why We Wrote This

-President-elect Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible.
+President-elect Donald Trump’s controversial Cabinet choices came after a series of selections widely deemed more credible.
 They will present an immediate litmus test for Republican senators.

 And most eye-popping of all, Rep. Matt Gaetz – a political bomb-thrower who has faced federal and congressional investigations into alleged unsavory personal conduct – is now President-elect Trump’s nominee for U.S. attorney general.

-If confirmed, the Florida Republican would run the very agency that, until last year, considered indicting him for alleged sex trafficking, among other charges.
+If confirmed, the Florida Republican would run the very department that, until last year, considered indicting him for alleged sex trafficking, among other charges.
 Many senators, including Republicans, voiced immediate skepticism over the Gaetz pick, raising the possibility of a recess appointment – with no Senate vote at all.
-Either way, Mr. Trump has immediately put new Senate majority leader John Thune – who was elected yesterday – in a difficult position.
+Either way, Mr. Trump has immediately put new Senate Majority Leader John Thune – who was elected Wednesday – in a difficult position.

 “[Mr. Trump’s] concern with loyalty has intensified after four years of fighting off legal battles and experiencing some criticism from former members of his administration during the first term,” says William Galston, chair of Governance Studies at the Brookings Institution in Washington.

-With shock and awe, President-elect Donald Trump has dropped a trifecta of Cabinet picks that center on a quality he may value above all else: loyalty.
+With shock and awe, President-elect Donald Trump has dropped a trifecta of Cabinet nominations that center on a quality he may value above all else: loyalty.

-Pete Hegseth, a Fox News personality, is the choice for Defense secretary.
+Pete Hegseth, a Fox News personality, is the choice for defense secretary.
 Former Rep. Tulsi Gabbard, a Democrat-turned-Republican and dabbler in conspiracy theories, is up for director of national intelligence.

 And most eye-popping of all, Rep. Matt Gaetz – a political bomb-thrower who has faced federal and congressional investigations into alleged unsavory personal conduct – is now President-elect Trump’s nominee for U.S. attorney general.